Soyeon-ErinLee/Bussiness_model/README.md

 **2020 Machine Learning Project**

   - Use of Machine Learning Models for an Imbalanced Data Imputed with SMOTE and ADASYN

+**2020 Missing Data Analysis**

+  - Comparison of MCMC and Non-MCMC Multiple Imputation Algorithms by Monte Carlo Simulation, Focused on the Effect of Between-Imputation Iteration

 **2020 Sentimental Analysis Project**